ZjanPreijde/Java-Programming-Masterclass/README.md

 public static void printArray(String[] array)
 	{ for (int i = 0; i < array.length; i++) { /* ... */ } } // end method
-// Alternative loop if you just want to use the values, not change them public static void printArray(String[] array)
+// Alternative loop if you just want to use the values, not change them
+// Called For Each loop, but 'Each' not used public static void printArray(String[] array)
 	{ for ( String s : array ) { /* ... */ } } // end method
 ```